LOADING ...

 But it's kinda tailor for love

-Standin' there for ten
+Standin' for ten minutes

 The only thing different on day is

-And her she looked pretty
+And told her she pretty

 In his eye was a little different the one I'd had in mine